dkovacs24/ReviOS_faq/docs/after-install.md

 In the latest versions it was removed, due to users updating without reading the FAQ or asking.

-If you still want to update, you can manually install updates with the help of [this guide](https://www.revi.cc/revios/workspace/updating){target=_blank} or reactivate the Windows Update menu item in settings with this steps:
+If you still want to update, you can manually install updates with the help of [this guide](https://www.revi.cc/revios/workspace/updating){target=_blank} or reactivate the Windows Update menu item in settings with these steps:

 - Open `regedit`
 - Go to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer`